 It helps you confirm that every claim element is overlapping, and could also help your mentor to review the overlap, and it makes it easier to prepare the Evidence of Use (EoU) charts when required.

 Apart from differentiating the specific overlap by assigning colors to the text, we can further add comments to make it easier for the reader to understand the mapping.

 Everybody has a different approach when it comes to solving a problem.
 It is possible that what has worked for me, might not work for all.
 As I said earlier, some searches may seem as good as they are while others make you wish for them to get over soon.
 We can’t change the way it is, but here we are, with our very own approach, trying to make it efficient step by step.

 Mark got his answers, and I hope you did too.
 If you have ever dealt with exhausting infringement searches and faced similar problems like Mark, maybe bookmarking this piece for your later reference could help.
 If you would like something for offline use, I have made this list available as a downloadable PDF, which you could access by clicking here.

 Having said that, you and I would both agree that some things are better left in the hands of the experts.
-If you are dealing with a difficult project and think maybe there is no way out, consider giving our approach or even better, give us a try.
-The latter can be done by simply clicking here.
+If you are dealing with a difficult project and think maybe there is no way out, consider giving our approach or even better, us a try.

 Authored by: Nidhi, Market Research in collaboration with Aadesh Srivastava, Patent Infringement.